Towards Verifiable and Self-Correcting AI Physicists for Quantum Many-Body Simulations: QMP-Bench Dataset and PhysVEC framework

 The Author agent identifies and completes the target task from the original research article.
 It first analyzes the paper, conducts free-form planning, consults relevant library documentation or manuals, and then iteratively refines the script until it conforms to a predefined structure.
 Concretely, the script is organized into reusable blocks, denoted as ``element functions'' (e.g., constructing the lattice, defining the Hamiltonian, etc.), which can be systematically composed in subsequent computations, as illustrated in Fig.~\ref{fig:unit_integ} (gray block).
 Explicit modularization allows each block to be independently inspected and revised, which enables standardized and systematic verification and efficient error correction, laying the foundation for the subsequent procedures.

 The Programming verifier examines the syntax correctness of the script and performs corresponding corrections to guarantee its executability.
 The agent performs two types of test: unit tests and integration tests, which are usually missed in practical scientific simulations.
 In unit tests (Fig.~\ref{fig:unit_integ} blue block), the agent examines each element function definition in isolation.
-The agent constructs an environment around the function to be tested by referencing the verifier library, which is a collection of executable functions generated earlier by another agent called Verifier library builder.
-Executing the test environment reveals any errors in grammar or API calls within the target element function.
-In integration tests (Fig.~\ref{fig:unit_integ} green block), the agent first decomposes the computation process into multiple levels, where the levels follow the original call order and progressively include more element functions.
-Then, all levels are executed to identify any compatibility issues.
+The agent constructs an environment around the function to be tested, and executes it to reveal any errors in programming within the target element function (see more details in Appendix~\ref{appendixsec-verifierlib}).
+In integration tests (Fig.~\ref{fig:unit_integ} green block), the agent first decomposes the computation process into multiple levels and then all levels are executed to identify any compatibility issues.
 The results of these levels are also used to double-check the judgments made in the unit tests.
 Subsequently, the Programming verifier aggregates all diagnostic reports and corrects the detected issues.
 This verification-and-correction procedure is run iteratively until the full code executes without errors.